mbhall88/NanoVarBench/README.md

 ## Data

-Accessions for all data can be found in [`config/accessions.csv`](./config/accessions.csv).
+Accessions and DOIs for all data can be found in [`config/accessions.csv`](./config/accessions.csv).

 The variant truthsets and associated data for making these is [archived on Zenodo][truth].

-*(Note 15/03/2024) we are in the process of uploading the data to SRA so please be patient as this is taking some time.
-We will also be uploading the pod5 data to SRA too.
-BioProject and BioSample accessions have been generated and uploads for the appropriate samples will appear there.*

-*(Note 25/03/2024) SRA do not currently accept pod5 data, so we are working with our institution to make these available from a persistant and citeable storage location.*

 ## Usage